 Copyright © Nucleus Medical Media, Inc.

-It is estimated over 3 million Americans have glaucoma, a leading cause of legal blindness in the US.
+It is estimated over 3 million Americans have glaucoma.
+It is leading cause of legal blindness in the US.

 There are several forms of glaucoma.
 The most common ones include:

-Open-angle glaucoma —Fluid can sometimes drain through the drainage angle of the eye too slowly, which leads to a fluid backup and a gradual but persistent elevation in intraocular pressure (IOP).
+Open-angle glaucoma—Fluid can sometimes drain through the drainage angle of the eye too slowly, which leads to a fluid backup and a gradual but persistent elevation in intraocular pressure (IOP).
 The angle between structures of the eye appears normal or open.
-This is the most common type of glaucoma.
+This is the most common type of glaucoma which may affect 1 in 40 adults.
+It usually begins after 40 years old.

-Angle-closure glaucoma —Drainage from the eye becomes physically blocked when eye structures occlude an already narrowed angle of exit.
+Angle-closure glaucoma—Drainage from the eye becomes physically blocked when eye structures, usually the iris, occlude an already narrowed angle of exit.
 This traps fluid in the eye and leads to an increase in IOP.
 Angle-closure glaucoma may be acute, subacute, intermittent, or chronic.
 Acute angle-closure glaucoma is a medical emergency that must be treated quickly to prevent visual loss or blindness.
+This is an uncommon type that may be more common in certain people.
+It usually begins after 50 years old and may happen in the other eye within 5 years.

 Congenital glaucoma —This type of glaucoma occurs either at birth or within the first few years.
 It is usually related to defects in the eye that slow the normal drainage of fluid.